tylerjrbuell/reactive-ai-agents/README.md

 **Key Points:**

-- Use `await agent.initialize()` if you instantiate the agent directly and want to manage its lifecycle manually.
+- Use the `ReactAgentBuilder`'s `.build()` method, preferably within an `async with` block, for automatic initialization and cleanup.
-- Use `async with ReactAgent(...) as agent:` for automatic initialization and cleanup.
+- If you need to manage the agent lifecycle manually after building (less recommended), remember to `await agent.close()` when done.

 ## Overview